Permiso-io-tools/DetentionDodger/README.md

 ## Usage
 ### Finding all quarantied Users
-When no user is pecified using **-u** flag, the tool will list all the users and find the ones that either have the Quarantine Policy Attached or attempted to have it attached, by looking at the CloudTrail Logs.
+When no user is specified using **-u** flag, the tool will list all the users and find the ones that either have the Quarantine Policy Attached or attempted to have it attached, by looking at the CloudTrail Logs.
 Then it will list all the policies them and their groups have and check the privileges based on the scenarios found on the scenarios directory.
 ![image](.img/allusers.png)

 ### Checking specific user